Philadelphia police search for motive in a shooting believed to have left 5 dead and 2 children injured

 “Thank God our officers were here on scene (and) they responded as quickly as they did,” Outlaw said Monday.
 “I can’t even describe the level of bravery and courage that was shown.”

-Around 12:30 a.m.
-Tuesday, the body of the slain 31-year-old man was found by his father in the living room of a house in the neighborhood, according to Small, the chief inspector.
+The body of the slain 31-year-old man was found around 12:30 a.m.
+Tuesday by his father in the living room of a Kingsessing home, according to Small, the chief inspector.

-The father reported this to an officer who was in the area investigating the spree from hours ealier.
-Responding medics declared the 31-year-old – who had been shot several times – dead shortly after, Small said.
+The father reported this to an officer who was in the area investigating the shooting from hours earlier.
+The man had been shot several times, and responding medics declared him dead shortly after, Small said.

 Investigators found seven rifle rounds inside the home, Small said.
 Because of the home’s location and ballistic evidence, investigators believe that person’s death is related to the others, Small said.